I Want to Live (hotline)

-I Want to Live (Хочу жити; Хочу жить) is a hotline for receiving appeals from Russian servicemen in Ukraine.
+I Want to Live (Хочу жити; Хочу жить) is a helpline for receiving appeals from Russian servicemen in Ukraine.
 Operated by the Main Directorate of Intelligence of Ukraine, the service is designed to help Russian servicemen who do not want to participate in the Russian invasion of Ukraine to safely surrender to the Ukrainian Armed Forces.
 The project guarantees the detention of surrendering military personnel in accordance with the Geneva Conventions.

 Process

 According to the official website of the project, there are several methods by which a Russian serviceman can submit an appeal and surrender.
-These include calling the round-the-clock hotline, or following instructions from a chatbot on a channel of the project.
-Since shortly after the launch of the project, Russian state bodies blocked access to it from the territories controlled by the Russian Federation.
+These include calling the round-the-clock hotline, or following instructions from a chatbot on the Telegram channel of the project.
+Shortly after the launch of the project, Russian officials blocked access to it from the country's territory.

+Ukrainians have utilized Russian-language social media to spread the word about the operation.
+Russian soldiers and their loved ones can visit the site and must provide personal data about the surrendering soldier to properly identify them.
+The hotline is manned by 10 members of active-duty service personnel with backgrounds in psychology and were moved to a secret location as they have been identified as a high-profile target.

+For those who have surrendered, Ukrainians offer the opportunity to take part in a prisoner exchange organized between the governments of Russia and Ukraine, or to remain temporarily in detention with the possibility of staying in Ukraine or emigrating later.
+Those who surrender are assured that if they are returned home via a prisoner swap the official record would denote that the soldier was captured not that they had surrendered.